AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 >title="Preview mode"
 >abstract="Preview and test the message by including the test population to the main target."

-Once your message content has been defined, you can preview and test it by sending test deliveries (aka. 'proofs') to test profiles.
+Once your message content has been defined, you can preview and test it by sending test deliveries to test profiles.
 If you inserted personalized content, you can check how this content is displayed in the message, using test profile data.

 To detect possible errors in the message content or personalization settings, send test messages to test profiles before sending it to the target audience.
 A test message should be sent each time a change is made, to validate the latest content.
 Sending test deliveries (previously known as 'proofs') is an important step in validating your campaign and identifying potential issues.
 The recipients of a test message can check various elements such as links, opt-out links, images, or mirror pages, as well as detect any errors in the rendering, content, personalization settings and delivery configuration.